At a glance

-Performance on a RAN test is based on how fast a child can name in order all the items presented on the page, compared to other kids her age.
+Performance on a RAN test is based on how fast children can name in order all the items presented on the page, compared to other kids their age.
 Kids with reading issues are frequently slower on RAN tests.
 So the tests are often used as part of a comprehensive reading evaluation.
 They’re also used for the early identification of kids who are at risk for reading problems.

 The examiner typically starts by going over the names of the set of items with the child.
 Then, for the test itself, the child has to name all of the items aloud as quickly as possible, from first to last, row by row.

-Both the time the child needs to name the items and her accuracy are recorded.
+Both the time the child needs to name the items and the child’s accuracy are recorded.
 But the time is what’s of interest.

 RAN tests don’t measure vocabulary knowledge.
 Nor are they about recognizing letters and numbers.
 They’re really tests of fluency.

 That’s why, to get the best information from a RAN test, the evaluator should test only items the child knows well.
-For example, a preschooler may not know her letters or numbers.
-So she might be shown only colors and objects.
+For example, a preschooler may not know their letters or numbers.
+So the preschooler might be shown only colors and objects.

 Experts agree that RAN tests can tell us a lot about kids’ reading skills.
 But they don’t all see eye to eye on why.
 There are two main viewpoints.
 Both have plenty of research to support them.